benharmonics/GeneralPhysics/README.md

 ## lotkavolterra.jl
 Using Euler's Method to numerically calculate predator-prey populations over time.

+# Labs
+Junior Lab write-ups, Spring 2021

+## PhotoelectricEffect.ipynb
+Using Pandas, Scipy to analyze photoelectric backcurrent to experimentally calculate the stopping potential for a range of wavelengths.

 <hr>
 Based on projects I did for my Computational Physics class in Spring 2019.